yashrajbharti/Playlist/README.md

 ## Features
 Spacebar and arrow keys are supported.
 ## Scope
-Need a bit of transition
+Needs a bit of transition